TheRobBrennan/microsoft-parter-network/modules/Host a web application with Azure App service/README.md

 # Exercise - Create a web app in the Azure portal

+In this unit, you will use the Azure portal to create a web app.

+## Create a web app

 # Exercise - Write code to implement a web application

 # Deploy code to App Service